Chicago Alternative Policing Strategy: Results and assessments

-From 1991-2002, overall violent crime in Chicago dropped 49%.
+From 1991 to 2002, overall violent crime in Chicago dropped 49%.
 City officials reported that, as of 2002, both violent crime and property crime dropped in each of the 25 police districts.
 However, most reports find it difficult to conclude that CAPS is the leading variable responsible for the overall drop in crime.
 In certain beats, citizens actually experienced increases in crime rates, proving that that strategy was not entirely successful, according to a Northwestern University study.
 Policing strategies often get little to no rigorous evaluation or assessment, leading to a lack of data and evidence regarding the efficacy of the program.

 Several community groups have been vocal supporters of CAPS.
 In the Prairie district (Beat 2111), the beat facilitator explained he was able to communicate with police mugging and theft hotspots in order to help reduce those crimes.
 As a result of his involvement in CAPS and partnership with the CPD, he noted those types of crimes have decreased significantly.
 Additionally, in the Gresham district, Pastors United for Change said that the partnership with their district's beat officers resulted in the shutting down of a motel that was a known drug spot and the closure of a liquor store that sold alcohol to minors.

 One study noted two important difficulties while implementing the community problem-solving strategies of CAPS.
 First, better results were found in "high-capacity" beats where citizens' economic and social statuses were much more secure and the population usually had more in common with the police population.
 These same neighborhoods tended to have a more positive perspective of the police after the program.
 In comparison, what were deemed "low-capacity" areas held a more diverse population with little interest in the community as much of the people were renters who lived there for under 5 years.
 The areas tended to have high concentration of crime and leadership was much less likely to implement problem-solving and community techniques leading to complete failure.
 Second, racial divisions in some of the more stable communities where the program looked to be promising led to lack of coordination.
 Beat officers had a difficult time mediating while sticking to the regulatory style their position requires.

 Though the Chicago Police Department's budget increased since Rahm Emanuel took office as Mayor, the portion of the budget allotted for CAPS has decreased to roughly a third of its original funding level.
 Due to budget cuts and other resource shortages, fewer beat meetings have been held and fewer beat officers have been placed in various communities.